bovan/v-rdings/README.md

 (Tried to get react-devtools working, but it seems broken after React 19 update)

-Use `bun test` to run some tests, they just create the databases and checks that initializing work
+Use `bun test` to run some tests, they just create the databases and checks that initializing work.
+Tests will be added if they make the development easier, as HMR does not work yet.

+This is work in progress and just for fun, so dont rely on it for anything important!